History of the Youth Symphony of Southern Oregon

 The YSSO organization is an integral part of the region’s cultural community.
 Musicians in the Youth Symphony performed with the Rogue Valley Symphony in 2007 and collaborated with the Rogue Valley Symphony in side-by-side performances during the 2010-2011 concert season.
 YSSO musicians take part in Chamber Music Concert-sponsored master classes and perform with numerous other community and school ensembles.
 The YSSO works with public and private schools in Medford, Grants Pass and Ashland, as well as Southern Oregon University.
 The Arts Council of Southern Oregon awarded the YSSO with its Award for Arts Education in 2000 in recognition of the YSSO's high-quality programs for young people and the public.

 The YSSO is a nonprofit 501(c)(3) organization.
-Revenue is generated through contributions and annual gifts from individuals and businesses, foundation and agency grants, nominal tuition, ticket sales, and fund raising events.
+Revenue is generated through contributions and annual gifts from individuals and businesses, foundation and agency grants, nominal tuition, ticket sales and special events.

 The office of the YSSO is located in Medford.